wangraying/sglang/docs/benchmark/benchmark.md

 when radix cache is enabled.
 2. Enabling radix cache could also lead to a higher ITL, we attribute it to the overhead of maintaining the prefix structure in the radix tree.
 3. Similar trends are observed when using chunked prefills with mixed-running enabled.
-Figures (a) and (b) are included below to reinforce our observations.
+Figures (a), (b) and (c) are included below to reinforce our observations.
 4. We conclude that for scenarios that have a characteristic of sharing common prefix among requests, radix cache is preferable to boost performance, otherwise, a simple key-value based chunk cache, i.e. the implentation when radix cache is disabled, is sufficient to achieve good performance.